How to Make an American Quilt: Finn Dodd

 Main character.
-Following her boyfriend Sam's proposal, Finn visits her great aunt and grandmother to finish her thesis and think over it.
+Following her boyfriend Sam's proposal, Finn visits her great-aunt and grandmother to finish her thesis and think it over.
 At her grandmother's, a quilting group congregates, and she's shocked and surprised to discover that the current quilt that they're working on is a wedding gift for her when she gets married.
 The theme of the quilt is "where love resides".
 As Finn is unsure whether she's ready for marriage or if he's "the one", the women's stories in the quilting group open her eyes to the different kinds of love that exist.

 During her time at her grandmother's, she meets Leon at the local pool and they have a brief affair.
 Eventually, wrapped in her quilt and following a crow (reminiscent of Anna's tale about her aunt), she comes across Sam and chooses to stay with him.